Multirate partially explicit scheme for multiscale flow problems: Numerical examples

 In the second example, the configuration of the permeability field and the point source term $f(x,y)$ can be found in Figure \ref{fig:source_perm_ex2}.
 Similar to before, the conductivity is $10^4$ in the channel and $1$ in the background.

 We set the total simulation time to be $T=0.02$.
 The number of coarse-scale time steps is $2000$ and the number of fine-scale time steps is $20000$.
 Again, the reference solutions are computed at a finer time scale with $200000$ steps using the Crank-Nicolson scheme.
-The comparison of final-time-step solutions computed from different combinations of time scales is presented on the top left in Figure \ref{fig:sol_ex2}.
+The comparison of solutions at different time steps computed from different combinations of time scales is presented in Figure \ref{fig:sol_ex2}.

 The errors at coarse time instances are shown in Figure \ref{fig:errs_ex2_type1} when we use the first type of error indicators, similar behavior can be observed when we use the second type of error indicators.
 We can see that the errors of our proposed method decays fast and are similar to the fine-fine time step size for the partially explicit scheme.
 The refinement indicators in the right of Figure \ref{fig:errs_ex2_type1} demonstrate that to get comparable results, we only need $36$ refining steps for the implicit part and $639$ refining steps for the explicit part.